Jake Gardiner: International play

 After the Toronto Maple Leafs failed to make a playoff run in the 2013–14 season, Gardiner joined teammates Nazem Kadri, James Reimer and Morgan Rielly to compete in the 2014 IIHF World Championship.
 He joined Team USA under coach Peter Laviolette, where the nation lost in the quarter-finals.
 The following year, Gardiner was again named to Team USA for the 2015 IIHF World Championship, where they placed third.

 Personal life

 On July 9, 2017, Gardiner married his long-time girlfriend Lucy, a fitness instructor, businesswoman, and social media influencer.
 In September 2018, Lucy gave birth to their first child, a son.

-Gardiner's younger brother Max was selected by the St. Louis Blues in the third round, 74th overall, of the 2010 NHL Entry Draft.
-He also has a younger sister, Paige, who runs a jewelry business.